acsenrafilho/relaxophantom/README.md

 ## Description

 This software aims to reconstruct brain relaxometry for T2 phantom images.
 All the process is based on previously reconstructed brain phantoms by BrainWeb (Montreal Neurological Institute) project.
-See the {McGill Neuroscience Institute,http://brainweb.bic.mni.mcgill.ca/} website to found out more information about the BrainWeb phantoms.
+See the McGill Neuroscience Institute (http://brainweb.bic.mni.mcgill.ca/) website to found out more information about the BrainWeb phantoms.

 The version of Relaxo Phantom toolkit currently avaliable is relaxophantom-v1.0.1, where it is already done: